ntamasM/ccf-by-ntamas/README.md

 ## Features

 - Adds an icon that follows your cursor.
-- Choose icon, icon size, distance, and speed.
+- Selector for icon, icon size, distance from the cursor, and speed.

 ## Contributing